-A structured representation of historical financial information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
+- Existing accountant A professional accountant in public practice currently holding an audit appointment or carrying out accounting, taxation, consulting or similar professional services for a client. - External expert An individual (who is not a partner or a member of the professional staff, including temporary staff, of the firm or a network firm) or organization possessing skills, knowledge and experience in a field other than accounting or auditing, whose work in that field is used to assist the professional accountant in obtaining sufficient appropriate evidence. - Financial interest An interest in an equity or other security, debenture, loan or other debt instrument of an entity, including rights and obligations to acquire such an interest and derivatives directly related to such interest. - Financial A structured representation of historical financial information, statements including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
 The related notes ordinarily comprise a summary of significant accounting policies and other explanatory information.
 The term can relate to a complete set of financial statements, but it can also refer to a single financial statement, for example, a balance sheet, or a statement of revenues and expenses, and related explanatory notes.

-Financial statements on which the firm will express an opinion In the case of a single entity, the financial statements of that entity.
-In the case of consolidated financial statements, also referred to as group financial statements, the consolidated financial statements.
+Financial In the case of a single entity, the financial statements of that entity.
+In the case of consolidated financial statements, also which the firm will express an opinion financial statements.

-Firm

-- (a) A sole practitioner, partnership or corporation of professional accountants; - (b) An entity that controls such parties, through ownership, management or other means; and - (c) An entity controlled by such parties, through ownership, management or other means.

-Historical financial information

-Information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past.

-Immediate family

-A spouse (or equivalent) or dependent.

-Independence

-Independence is:
+[‡] ISA 610 (Revised 2013) establishes limits on the use of direct assistance.
+It also acknowledges that the external auditor may be prohibited by law or regulation from obtaining direct assistance from internal auditors.
+Therefore, the use of direct assistance is restricted to situations where it is permitted.

-(a) Independence of mind - the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism.

-(b) Independence in appearance - the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances, that a firm's, or a member of the audit or assurance team's, integrity, objectivity or professional skepticism has been compromised.

-Indirect financial interest

-A financial interest beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has no control or ability to influence investment decisions.

-Key audit partner
+Firm (a) (b) (c) A sole practitioner, partnership or corporation of professional accountants; An entity that controls such parties, through ownership, management or other means; and An entity controlled by such parties, through ownership, Historical financial information entity, about management or other means. ation expressed in financial terms in relation to a particular derived primarily from that entity's accounting system, economic events occurring in past time periods or about nic conditions or circumstances at points in time in the past.
+Immediate family A spot use (or equivalent) or dependent.
+Independence Indepe endence is: (a) Independence of mind - the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism. (b) Independence in appearance - the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances, that a firm's, or a member of the audit or assurance team's, integrity, objectivity or professional skepticism has been compromised.
+Indirect financial interest A financial interest beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has no control or ability to influence investment decisions.
+Key audit partner The engagement partner, the individual responsible for the engagement quality control review, and other audit partners, if any, on the engagement team who make key decisions or judgments on significant matters with respect to the audit of the financial responsible for significant subsidiaries or divisions.